UWCW PRESIDENT'S MESSAGE

 Our name can be misleading!
 No, the University Women's Club of Winnipeg is not exclusively for graduates from the University of Manitoba or the University of Winnipeg.

 In fact in recognition of the far wider variety of opportunities available for today's women following their graduation from secondary school, we have several members who did not attend university.
 They pursued other forms of education and training.
-When they explored what the UWC of Winnipeg could offer them, were impressed by its goals and activities.
+When they explored what the UWC of Winnipeg could offer them, they were impressed by its goals and activities.

 Post Secondary Institutions Attended by Members